MrShoenel/anti-pattern-models/notebooks/comm-class-models.md

 will also be using all data.
 Using many folds and repeats, we make sure that overfitting is not a problem.

-All complementary data and results can be found at Zenodo.
+All complementary data and results can be found at Zenodo (Hönel et al.
+2021).
 This notebook was written in a way that it can be run without any additional efforts to reproduce the outputs (using the pre-computed results).
 This notebook has a canonical URL<sup>[\[Link\]](https://github.com/sse-lnu/anti-pattern-models/blob/master/notebooks/comm-class-models.Rmd)</sup>
 and can be read online as a rendered markdown<sup>[\[Link\]](https://github.com/sse-lnu/anti-pattern-models/blob/master/notebooks/comm-class-models.md)</sup>